 Inventory is the key one here for the majority of Amazon sellers, so if you have inventory in a Florida FBA warehouse, you may be liable to collect, pay, and remit Florida sales tax.

-Florida currently has no economic nexus law but a proposed one may take effect July 1.
+Florida currently has no economic nexus law but a proposed one may take effect on July 1.
 So if you sell in Florida but have no physical presence there, keep an eye on that one to check you don’t exceed the thresholds.

 Storing property for sale in the state, including merchandise owned by Fulfillment by Amazon (FBA) merchants and stored in Kansas in a warehouse owned or operated by Amazon, automatically triggers Kansas physical nexus laws.